 Research Training

-The application period for NES Academic Fellowships in General Practice for 2026 - 2027 will open shortly
+The application period for NES Academic Fellowships in General Practice for 2026 - 2027 is now open.
+The closing date is 20th April 2026.

-If you are interested in applying for these posts in April 2026 (to start August 2026), please look out for the job advert on the University of Glasgow recruitment webpages.
-A link will be added once the advert goes live.
+If you are interested in applying for these posts (to start August 2026), follow this link to the University of Glasgow recruitment pages.

 These fellowships offer unique opportunities for training in academic aspects of general practice, and are ideal for GPs at an early stage of career development contemplating an academic career.